I haven’t blogged in FOREVER! It ended up being a long, very long break. I did a lot of thinking in between this and that and came to a conclusion.

 Fashion show at a Christian Women’s Club luncheon.
 I bought this outfit!

 Our first lecrosse game.
 She drank my water because her mom forgot water!
 First time as mom of a player.
+She switched to field hockey.

 And the biggest event for our family…the safe delivery of Cor, our first grandson.
+Update!
+This weekend we celebrate our 3rd grandson’s 3rd birthday!

 His birth was the same day as Edi’s dance recital.
+Aunt Amy to the rescue for hair and make up.

 Graduation was the next week.
 My head was reeling.
 Along with this were exams, art shows, college visits, long involved applications and that list is still going as she readies for fall admission to Syracuse University.
+Graduated!
+Both of the youngest daughters are launched!

 Table decorations for CWC June luncheon that same day!
 Thankful I was able to go to the venue on Tuesday to set up with 3 women who helped me.
 I enjoyed creating these simple arrangements.
 More later on that.